It is a HOT Seller's Market

 While ASU does play a large role in the city, real estate offerings are not exclusively one-bedroom apartments and small houses surrounding the campus.
 No, Tempe boasts a diverse array of real estate offerings.
 Whether you would like that low-maintenance condo convenient to the bars or an equestrian estate with plenty of privacy along the outskirts of Tempe, it’s here.
 While you can find every type of real estate in Tempe, there are a few sections where you are more likely to find a certain type of home for sale.

 In south Tempe, you will find plenty of new construction along with the master-planned community model.
 There are plenty of nice, new-built homes in stunning subdivisions catering to families with children.
 Here you will find a lifestyle built along with the ideal American neighborhood complete with corner coffee shops, boutique stores, and small restaurants.

-To the north in Tempe, you will find plenty of upscale multifamily housing developments.
+To the north of Tempe, you will find plenty of upscale multifamily housing developments.
 This area of the city caters to those who want to live the urban lifestyle.
 Everything is within walking distance including the light rail.
 These new condos and lofts are the perfect option for those who want to live in the very heart of things.
 New inventory is coming on the market every day as new developments are completed.

 While you can find new construction in the north and south Tempe, if you would rather live in a more established neighborhood full of unique homes, you can find those scattered throughout central Tempe.

 What to Do in Tempe, Arizona